chris-zen/hero-studio/README.md

 ## Roadmap

+Since the begining I knew that the scope of this project was too big for a single person, but anyway I was willing to learn as much as possible by exploring ideas myself through this project.
+At some point I needed to explore some more ideas from a fresher and newer perspective, so I put this project on hold and started working on a different one (see [kiro-synth](https://github.com/chris-zen/kiro-synth)).
+This is giving me a new perspective on several fronts such as MIDI handling, threads communication, and UI development.
+So I expect to come back to this project and apply all of my learnings at some point in the future.
+I knew this was going to be a looong hobby project ;-P

+I keep this roadmap for the record, although it might completely change once I'm back:

 - [x] core: Basic transport logic with accurate timing: play, stop, loop
 - [x] app-native: Allow MIDI configuration through `studio.toml`
 - [x] core: MIDI bus system